 For more information about multiple site management in Sitefinity CMS, see Multisite: Manage multiple sites.

 To set a taxonomy for a specific site or sites:

-When a classification is set to be used on a specific site, its taxons are removed from their classified items, then the taxons are automatically recreated, relelvant for the specific site only.
+When a classification is set to be used on a specific site, its taxons are removed from their classified items, and then the taxons are automatically recreated, relevant for the specific site only.
 The original taxons which were duplicated are still available across all the sites.

-For example, if you have 2, each uses its own copy of the same classification.
-If you now want to use the classification from site #1 in site #2, you can do that by sharing the classification from site #1 on both sites, in which case, the originally used classification from site #2 is no longer used, and will appear in the Not used in any site filter.
+For example, if you have 2, each uses its copy of the same classification, and you now want to use the classification from site #1 in site #2.
+To do this, share the classification from site #1 on both sites, in which case, the initially used classification from site #2 is no longer used, and it will appear in the Not used in any site filter.

 EXAMPLE: The following video demonstrates the usage of site-specific taxonomies:

 Sign up for our free beginner training.
 Boost your credentials through advanced courses and certification.
 Register for Sitefinity training and certification.

 To submit feedback, please update your cookie settings and allow the usage of Functional cookies.